webflow-development/webflow.github.io/_posts/2025-06-08-bicep-deployment-stack.md

 # How To

-1. Create an Azure Subscription.
+1. Create two Azure Subscriptions (test and Production Environemnt).
 2. Create an App Registration with a Client Secret.
 Add a Role Assignment with `Contributor` to your Subscriptions.
 3. Add the following GitLab variables to your `bicep-deployment-stack`:
     - AZURE_TENANT_ID